-The most common reason people make it is to have spicy mayo for sushi (make yours low carb by making sushi without rice!).
+This easy homemade spicy mayo recipe is one of my favorite Asian condiments — you can use it in so many ways!
+The most common reason people make it is to have spicy mayo for sushi (I prefer my sushi without rice, but it’s great for regular, too).
 Don’t stop there, though… sriracha mayo is also delicious with poke bowls, stir fry, cauliflower rice, kani salad, sandwiches (I use keto bread), and many other things.
 Use it anywhere that needs a little spice!

 You’ll want to learn how to make this sriracha mayo at home ASAP, because you’re about to start putting it on everything. 😉

 What Is Spicy Mayo?

 Spicy mayo sauce is exactly what it sounds like — mayonnaise with a kick!
 Sometimes it’s called sriracha mayo, because that’s what makes it spicy.

 - Creamy and spicy at the same time

 - Just 2 basic ingredients (natural and gluten-free)

 - Optional add-ins to make it your own